banatibalazs/smart-gas-meter-reader/README.md

 </p>

 5. ### Contour searching on threshold image
-    The aim is to find the coordinates of the individual numbers on the numberplate.
-    On the basis of the found contours' coordinates, the 140x1000 px images are cut into 8 pieces

     To find the coordinates of the numbers we utilize the contours of the threshold image.
+On the basis of the found contours' coordinates, the 140x1000 px images are cut into 8 pieces.

 <p align="center">
     <img src="./demo_images/contour.png" width="300">